-If you’ve been looking into becoming an electrician, then you may have seen or heard different job titles tossed around and been curious about the difference.
+If you’ve been looking into becoming an electrician, then you may have seen or heard different job titles tossed around, and have been curious about what differentiates each.
 Two titles in particular sound like they would be for the same job: industrial and commercial electricians.
-Why do both these positions exist?

 On the job, you will either work from or create a blueprint of the building’s electrical system.
 You will install the conduit or run the electrical wiring according to the plan and make sure it’s up to code.
 The commercial electrician is the one who makes the power, heating, and lighting work within a building.

 Typically, you use standard tools such as screwdrivers, drills, and pliers to complete your tasks.
 However, you may use varied power tools, as well.
-So, be familiar with all the tools of the trade and know the proper usage of them.
+You should be familiar with all the tools of the trade and know the proper usage of them.